Athanasius of Alexandria: Education

 His parents were wealthy enough to give him a fine secular education.
 He was, nevertheless, clearly not a member of the Egyptian aristocracy.
 Some Western scholars consider his command of Greek, in which he wrote most (if not all) of his surviving works, evidence that he may have been a Greek born in Alexandria.
 Historical evidence, however, indicates that he was fluent in Coptic as well, given the regions of Egypt where he preached.
 Some surviving copies of his writings are in fact in Coptic, though scholars differ as to whether he wrote them in Coptic originally (which would make him the first patriarch to do so) or whether these were translations of writings originally in Greek.

 Rufinus relates a story that as Bishop Alexander stood by a window, he watched boys playing on the seashore below, imitating the ritual of Christian baptism.
 He sent for the children and discovered that one of the boys (Athanasius) had acted as bishop.
 After questioning Athanasius, Bishop Alexander informed him that the baptisms were genuine, as both the form and matter of the sacrament had been performed through the recitation of the correct words and the administration of water, and that he must not continue to do this as those baptized had not been properly catechized.
 He invited Athanasius and his playfellows to prepare for clerical careers.

-Alexandria was the most important trade centre in the empire during Athanasius's boyhood.
-Intellectually, morally, and politically—it epitomized the ethnically diverse Graeco-Roman world, even more than Rome or Constantinople, Antioch or Marseilles.
-Its famous catechetical school, while sacrificing none of its famous passion for orthodoxy since the days of Pantaenus, Clement of Alexandria, Origen, Dionysius and Theognostus, had begun to take on an almost secular character in the comprehensiveness of its interests and had counted influential pagans among its serious auditors.
+Alexandria was a major trade centre in the empire during Athanasius's boyhood.
+Intellectually, morally, and politically—it reflected the ethnically diverse Graeco-Roman world, in ways comparable to cities such as Rome or Constantinople, Antioch or Marseilles.
+Its famous catechetical school, while maintaining a strong commitment to orthodoxy associated with figures such as Pantaenus, Clement of Alexandria, Origen, Dionysius and Theognostus, had begun to develop a broader intellectual scope.
+Its range of interests extended beyond strictly theological concerns, and it attracted a number of influential pagan auditors.

 Peter of Alexandria, the 17th archbishop of Alexandria, was martyred in 311 in the closing days of the Great Persecution and may have been one of Athanasius's teachers.
 His successor as bishop of Alexandria was Alexander of Alexandria.
 According to Sozomen; "the Bishop Alexander 'invited Athanasius to be his commensal and secretary.
 He had been well educated, and was versed in grammar and rhetoric, and had already, while still a young man, and before reaching the episcopate, given proof to those who dwelt with him of his wisdom and acumen (Soz., II, xvii).

 Athanasius' earliest work, Against the Heathen – On the Incarnation (written before 319), bears traces of Origenist Alexandrian thought but in an orthodox way.
 Athanasius was also familiar with the theories of various philosophical schools and in particular with the developments of neoplatonism.
 Ultimately, Athanasius would modify the philosophical thought of the School of Alexandria away from the Origenist principles such as the "entirely allegorical interpretation of the text".
 Still, in later works, Athanasius quotes Homer more than once (Hist.
 Ar.
 68, Orat. iv.
 29).